swarupt29/Fees-Management/README.md

    - Ensure you have the Java Development Kit (JDK) and Java Runtime Environment (JRE) properly configured in your Eclipse workspace.

 7. **Run the Application**:
-   - Locate the `RandomPasswordGeneratorGui.java` file in the project.
+   - Locate the `FeesManagementSystem.java` file in the project.
    - Right-click on it and select `Run As > Java Application`.

 8. **Use the Random Password Generator**: